Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 What affects how well a tip delivers speed to the cue ball?

-A hard tip will create slightly more CB speed for a given cue speed.
+A hard tip will create more CB speed for a given cue speed.
 For more info, see:

 How much force is generated between the tip and the cue ball during a break shot, and what would it take to generate a "ton" of force at the tip?

-To keep things simple, let's use a cue weight of 18 oz and assume a perfect tip with a center-ball hit.
+As another example, and to keep things simple, let's use a cue weight of 18 oz and assume a perfect tip with a center-ball hit.
 For this case, TP A.30 predicts that the outgoing CB speed is about 3/2 (1.5) the incoming cue speed.
 Let's also assume that the average force during tip contact is about half the peak force.
 And let's assume the tip is in contact with the ball for 0.001 sec, which is typical.

 For any CB speed (vb), given the CB mass (mb), the momentum delivered to the CB is: